 - All arriving passengers MUST wear a mask or facial covering that fits snugly and completely covers the mouth and nose upon disembarkation.
 This requirement is enforced by a fine.
 Children under two, persons unable to remove a mask without assistance and persons with a disability as defined by the Americans with Disability Act (42 U.S.C.
 12101 et seq.) and further defined by https://www.cdc.gov/quarantine/masks/mask-travel-guidance.html are exempt.
 Individuals with chronic respiratory conditions should seek advice from their primary care physician for alternative types of masks and avoid crowds.
 All travelers must also comply with social distance requirements.

-- With new CDC guidelines (May 16, 2021) related to vaccinated individuals and mask wearing, clear guidance has not been issued on how to visibly distinguish between vaccinated and unvaccinated individuals.
-Therefore, the Government of the U.S. Virgin Islands will not be removing local masking requirements.
-This applies to all individuals whether fully vaccinated or not.
-Individual and business establishments found in violation of the mandatory masking guidelines will be subject to administrative fines and penalties.
+- Despite the May 16, 2021, CDC guidelines that relax mask-wearing for certain fully vaccinated individuals, the Government of the U.S. Virgin Islands has not changed or removed local masking requirements.
+All individuals, whether fully vaccinated or not, are required to comply with local rules.
+Individuals and business establishments found in violation of the mandatory masking guidelines will be subject to administrative fines and penalties.